U.S.-India Clean Energy Finance (US-ICEF)

 The process is as follows:

 (1) The Project Developer applies for a USICEF grant for project preparation support.
+Access the project developer's application by filling out a contact form.

 (2) The application is evaluated by CPI, as the Program Manager, and the Advisory Committee.